-Target has been a leader in catering to LGBTQ+ shoppers – now it’s on the defensive
+Target on the defensive after removing LGBTQ+-themed products

 It was among the first to showcase themed merchandise to honor Pride Month, which takes place in June, and it has been out front in developing relationships with LGBTQ+ suppliers.

 In 2016, when national debate exploded over transgender rights, the company put out a press release that declared “Inclusivity is a core belief at Target” and said it supported transgender employees and customers using whichever restroom or fitting room “corresponds with their gender identity.”

-After facing boycotts and backlash from customers, Target announced months later that it would expand the use of a third single toilet bathroom that would be locked by users.
+After facing boycotts and backlash from customers, Target announced months later that more stores would make available a single-toilet bathroom with a door that could be locked.

-But the company is operating in a very different environment now.
+The company is operating in a very different environment now.

 There are close to 500 anti-LGBTQ+ bills that have gone before state legislatures since the start of this year, according to the American Civil Liberties Union.
 At least 17 states have enacted laws restricting or banning gender-affirming care for transgender minors, though judges have temporarily blocked their enforcement in some states.